arunaelentari/travel/Ironthronealicante.md

 A pic of leo on the castle.

 I was taken by complete surprise when I saw a gallery dedicated to the Song of Ice and Fire, a series of epic fantasy novels by George R.R.
-Martin, that inspired an HBO TV series Game of Thrones.
+Martin, that was made into an HBO TV series Game of Thrones.

 In spanish..game of thrones

-The artwork was created by (Enrique Jiménez Corominas)[https://corominas.viewbook.com/], an extraordinary Spanish illustrator.
+The artwork was created by [Enrique Jiménez Corominas](https://corominas.viewbook.com/), an extraordinary Spanish illustrator who also made a painting of Daenerys above and below.

 Pics of his illustrations